 Foothills Community Food Partnership

-Food Landscape Assessments: Periodically, the FCFP does an assessment of the food landscape in the foothills region.
-These assessments inform the community discussions around food access.
+The FCFP conducts a periodic assessment of the food landscape in the foothills region to inform the community discussions around food access.